docarray/docarray/README.md

 </details>

-Depending on your background and use case, there are different ways for you to _get_ DocArray.
+Depending on your background and use case, there are different ways for you to understand DocArray.
-Choose your own adventure!

 ## Coming from old DocArray

 <details markdown="1">
   <summary>Click to expand</summary>

-If you are using DocArray v<0.30.0, you will be familiar with its [dataclass API](https://docarray.jina.ai/fundamentals/dataclass/).
+If you are using DocArray version 0.30.0 or lower, you will be familiar with its [dataclass API](https://docarray.jina.ai/fundamentals/dataclass/).

-_DocArray v2 is that idea, taken seriously._ Every `Document` is created through dataclass-like interface, courtesy of [Pydantic](https://pydantic-docs.helpmanual.io/usage/models/).
+_DocArray v2 is that idea, taken seriously._ Every document is created through a dataclass-like interface, courtesy of [Pydantic](https://pydantic-docs.helpmanual.io/usage/models/).

 This gives the following advantages:
 - **Flexibility:** No need to conform to a fixed set of fields -- your data defines the schema
-- **Multi-modality:** Easily store multiple modalities and multiple embeddings in the same Document
-- **Language agnostic:** At its core, Documents are just dictionaries.
+- **Multimodality:** At their core, documents are just dictionaries.
 This makes it easy to create and send them from any language, not just Python.

 You may also be familiar with our old Document Stores for vector DB integration.
 They are now called **Document Indexes** and offer the following improvements (see [here](#store) for the new API):

 - **Hybrid search:** You can now combine vector search with text search, and even filter by arbitrary fields
 - **Production-ready:** The new Document Indexes are a much thinner wrapper around the various vector DB libraries, making them more robust and easier to maintain
 - **Increased flexibility:** We strive to support any configuration or setting that you could perform through the DB's first-party client